Programme events

 1 April 2021

-Important date for the XDF Programme: the Institute of Genetics and Molecular Medicine has been renamed the Institute of Genetics and Cancer (ICG) to beter reflect its scientific strengths.
+Important update for the XDF Programme: the Institute of Genetics and Molecular Medicine has been renamed the Institute of Genetics and Cancer (IGC) to better reflect its scientific strengths.

 23 March 2021